Geometric analysis of the Yang-Mills-Higgs-Dirac model: Geometry of the Model

 While we focus for simplicity on the Yang--Mills--Higgs--Dirac action, several extensions have been considered in the literature: \begin{itemize} \item Instead of~\(\DA\) one might consider a massive Dirac action given by

 see, for example,~\cite{parker1982gauge}.
 Here the parameter~$\kappa\in\R$ is interpreted as the mass of the spinors in physics.
 In this case, the Dirac equation is \(\D\psi=\kappa\psi\).
-However, the mass term behaves badly under scaling (see Lemma~\ref{lemma:scaling behaviors}) and is dropped in our analysis. \item In addition to the Yang--Mills--Higgs--Dirac action one might consider a curvature term for the twisted spinor \(\psi=\psi^i\otimes\phi^*\partial_{y^i}\):
+However, the mass term behaves badly under scaling and is dropped in our analysis. \item In addition to the Yang--Mills--Higgs--Dirac action one might consider a curvature term for the spinors~\(\psi=\psi^i\otimes\phi^*\partial_{y^i}\):

-The derivation of the additional terms in the equations of motion is straightforward, compare also~\cite{Branding2015Curvature}. \item Often for applications in physics, an additional potential term is needed.
-The functional takes the form
+The derivation of the additional terms in the equations of motion is straightforward, compare also~\cite{Branding2015Curvature}.
+This is relevant in physics when the fibers are Kähler or Calabi--Yau manifolds. \item More generally, an additional potential term~$\potential$ is often needed in physics,